SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Conclusion

 \lstinputlisting[language=Python,float=*,caption=Na\"ive SnapStream Prefill KV Cache Compression,label=lst:naiveprefill]{snapstream_compression_naive.py}

-Listing~\ref{lst:naivedecodeupdate} shows an implementation of the decoding phase KV cache update using the na\"ive implementation of SnapStream with a rolling recent window buffer.
+Listing~\ref{lst:naivedecodeupdate} shows the corresponding na\"ive implementation of the SnapStream decoding phase KV cache update.
 In the case where \verb!cache_position! (sequence length $L$ in previous sections) is less than \verb!max_kv_length!, the update is a straightforward scatter (Lines 19-22).
 In the other case (Lines 24-32), we construct a new KV cache by concatenating slices of the sink, Top-$K$, and recent KVs.
 To accommodate different \verb!cache_position! values at different batch indices in a static graph, we perform both KV cache updates and select between the two depending on the batch-indexed cache position on Line 34.

-In practice, the implementation of case 2 in this code snippet leads to materialization of many intermediate buffers that take up extra on-chip memory.
-For dataflow architectures in particular, this can lead to inefficient allocation of pattern memory units during placing and routing that prolong program load and increase latency.
+In practice, we find that the indexing and concatenation operations from Lines 24-31 in Listing~\ref{lst:naivedecodeupdate} cannot be parallelized along the sequence dimension and tend to take up significant amounts of on-chip memory.
+For a 32k sequence length KV cache, these non-parallelizable operations lead to the decoding stage described in Section~\ref{sec:decode-mapping} requiring 4.6$\times$ the amount of on-chip memory compared to the standard decoding kernel, with the indexing operations from Lines 24-29 by themselves taking up 323 MB of a single SN40L's 520MB of on-chip memory after sharding along the batch and head dimensions.
+In general, this implementation exacerbates the memory pressure of the decode section and makes it difficult to meet the overarching SLO of lower time per output token.

 \lstinputlisting[language=Python,float=*,caption=Na\"ive SnapStream Decoding KV Cache Update,label=lst:naivedecodeupdate]{snapstream_decode_naive.py}